btrotta/advent-of-code-2024/Readme.md

 (i.e. where the current position has a horizontal fence above/below it, but the position to the left does not), or when the region changes (i.e. the current position has a horizontal fence above/below it, and the position to the left belongs to a different region).

+## Day 13

+This requires solving a system of 2 linear equations.
+The only complications are that we need to check that the solution is positive and integer-valued, and for part b, because the solutions can be very large we need to use 64-bit integers.